Cartman16/dto-input-ts/README.md

 # dto-input-ts

-Installing Depencies
+##Installing Depencies
 In the library folder run the following command for installing the depencies.

-npm install --save @types/node
+'npm install --save @types/node'